What are we doing to be more sustainable?

 Reducing our use of paper

-- Working towards being a paperless Practice where possible
+- Working towards being a paperless practice where possible

 - Ceasing use of fax machines